diva-exchange/diva/README.md

 Have you installed Docker?
 If not, please do so first (see above).

-Now download the necessary code repositories to your local device.
-We assume that you store downloaded repositories within your User folder, which is usually located here:
+Now download the code repository to your local device.
+We assume that you store the downloaded repository within your User folder, which is usually located here:

 * **Windows**: C:\Users\YourUsername\
 * **MacOS**: /Users/YourUsername/